fluxcd/flux/site/faq.md

     - Google Container Registry works this way; Flux will automatically attempt to use platform-provided credentials when scanning images in GCR.
-    - (Amazon) Elastic Container Registry has its own authentication using IAM; Flux will use AWS credentials to scan for images in ECR, if it detects them.
+    - Amazon Elastic Container Registry (ECR) has its own authentication using IAM.
+If your worker nodes can read from ECR, then Flux will be able to access it too.

 To work around exceptional cases, you can mount a docker config into the Flux container.
 See the argument `--docker-config` in [the daemon